If a flight is covered by the Regulation, you, as a passenger, have rights in the following instances: Denied boarding, cancellation and delay.

 Several airlines have begun to take action to make vouchers more attractive.
 Thus, it may be that an airline offers you a compensation amount, such as a bonus or gift voucher, in addition to the value of the flight ticket, in order to make you accept the voucher.
 The airline is legally allowed to do this.
 If you’re considering this, it would be advantageous for you to investigate which terms and conditions apply to the airline’s vouchers, including what security you have if the airline goes bankrupt.

 If you do not wish to receive a voucher, you must notify the airline that you want the flight ticket refunded in full.
-If the airline refuses to refund the flight ticket, you can file a complaint with the Danish Transport, Construction and Housing Authority.
+If the airline refuses to refund the flight ticket, you can file a complaint with the Danish Civil Aviation and Railway Authority.

 If you accepted a voucher without the airline informing you of your rights for a refund, you are eligible for a conversion of the voucher to a refund.
 In that case you should contact the airline in order to ask for a conversion.